-In March of 2013 the Foundation entered into a Memorandum of Understanding with the West Florida Historic Preservation, Inc. ("WFHPI"), another DSO of the University, where WFHPI may transfer current cash assets to the Foundation to invest on their behalf.
+In March of 2013 the Foundation entered into a Memorandum of Understanding with the University of West Florida Historic Trust ("WFHT"), another DSO of the University, where WFHT may transfer current cash assets to the Foundation to invest on their behalf.
 These funds are invested as a Quasi-Endowment with the Foundation and will be part of the overall investment pool subject to spending and investment policies of the Foundation as agreed to in the memorandum.
-Funds invested by WFHPI in the Foundation's investment pool totaled \$816,514 at June 30, 2013.
+Funds invested by WFHT in the Foundation's investment pool totaled \$1,235,904 and \$816,514 at June 30, 2014 and 2013, respectively, and are included in due to related party.